jump-dev/jump-dev.github.io/pages/governance.md

 ### Monthly Developer Call

-The [Steering Council] hosts a monthly developer call to discuss JuMP-related business.
+The [Steering Committee] hosts a monthly developer call to discuss JuMP-related business.

 The calls are currently scheduled on the fourth Thursday of every month at 14:00